 It is especially useful when the part’s functional surfaces must match the hardened condition.
 In many cases, 6CProto uses post-heat-treatment finishing to help customers get durable, accurate parts without excessive rework.
 For critical projects, this is often the most reliable route.

 How Do You Machine 50+ HRC Steel?
+Hard Milling Techniques & Parameters

-The right tool depends on hardness, geometry, and finish requirements.
-For many hardened steels, the most effective options are CBN, coated carbide, and sometimes ceramic tools.
+The right tool depends on workpiece hardness, part geometry, and surface finish requirements.
+For many hardened steels, the most effective choices are CBN, coated carbide, and specialized ceramic tools.
+Tool geometry matters as much as tool material; a strong negative rake angle, proper honed edges, and wear-resistant coatings can significantly improve tool life.

 What Cutting Strategy Works Best?